 Structure of complex network

-Main topological and structural characteristics of complex networks: degree distribution, small-world, clustering, assortativity, community structure, centrality, etc. Community detection algorithms.
+Main topological and structural characteristics of complex networks: degree distribution, small-world, transitivity, assortativity, community structure, centrality.
+Community detection algorithms.